manuelmusngi/systematic-options/README.md

 #### systematic-options-trading: a C++ framework

-This project is a practice in development to build, backtest, and deploy a systematic options trading strategy in a modular C++ framework.
+This project is a simple design and practice in development to build, backtest, and deploy a systematic options trading strategy in a modular C++ framework.
 This is designed for scalability and clarity and separates:

 - Data handling